Prunoideae/MitoFlex/README.md

 ## 1.4 CPU

-MitoFlex makes use of a multi k-mer assemble strategy from [MEGAHIT](https://github.com/voutcn/megahit), thus requires more calculate power because multiple iteration of the graph is needed.
-Using MitoFlex with high iteration count (21-141, 8 generation) will takes more time than MitoZ in low thread number (8), but the time will be almost equivalent in a higher thread number (80).
-The speed of the process depends highly on the data quality too, an iteration could use from 4min to 20min, which makes the total processing time ranges from 30min to over 2hrs.
+MitoFlex uses [MEGAHIT](https://github.com/voutcn/megahit) as assembler, thus requires more calculate power because multiple iteration of the graph is needed.
+The speed of assembly is mainly depends on how fragmentized the input reads are.

 ## 1.5 GPU

-MitoFlex does not explicitly requires GPU in the work, but a GPU will highly accelerate the process of sDBG building.
-The server I'm developing MitoFlex on has no GPU, so I can't tell this part.
+MitoFlex does not explicitly requires GPU in the work, but a GPU will accelerate the process of sDBG building.
+The server I'm developing MitoFlex on has no GPU, so I can't tell much at this part.

 # 2. Installation

-## 2.1 From Docker Image (Not yet implemented)
+## 2.1 From Docker Image (Implementation rejected)

 ## 2.2 From git repository (Conda required)